Homological properties of extensions of algebras

 \section{Homological properties preserved by strongly proj-bounded extensions}

 Assume throughout this section that $B\subseteq A$ is a strongly proj-bounded extension, and that $A/B$ is projective as a right (rather than a left) $B$-module.
 We prove that strongly proj-bounded extensions preserve the finitude of the left global dimension, the left finitistic dimension (for arbitrary algebras this means Findim, but when $A$ is finite dimensional, finite findim is also preserved, see for instance \cite{ZimmermannHuisgenFindimsurvey} for definitions), and the vanishing of Hochschild homology.
-When $X$ is an $A$-module, we sometimes use the notation $X_{B}$ to denote the restriction of $X$ to a $B$-module.
+When $X$ is an $A$-module, we sometimes use the notation ${}_BX $ to denote the restriction of $X$ to a $B$-module.
 We will prove the case of abstract extensions of algebras, but throughout, identical results (with almost identical proofs) apply for extensions of pseudocompact algebras.
 See also \cite{QinXuZhangZhou} for recent and related homological results for a different generalization of bounded extensions of algebras.